 In order to help students pursue their career aspirations, the psychology program offers a number of options for students to be successful in a variety of fields from business, communications, and social services to medicine, dentistry and physical therapy.

 Consider psychology as a major if you are intrigued by these questions:

 - Why do people behave in particular ways?

 - What is the best way to help someone struggling with a particular disorder?

-- What is the relationship between emotion and action?
+- What is the relationship between thought and action?